NYSE:

 Starting from the east, the Black Fox Property is an important component of the complex, including the Black Fox and Froome mines and the Tamarack and Grey Fox deposits.
 The Black Fox mine had an initial production from 1997 to 2001.
 Re-commissioned in 2009, it operated continuously, with open pit commercial production from May 2009 to September 2015 and underground mining commenced in October 2011 and continued to 2021.
 The open pit and underground operations at the Black Fox mine produced a total of 950 thousand ounces of gold to the end of 2021.

-Further to the west, the Fox Complex includes the Lexam properties, with the Buffalo Ankerite, Davidson-Tisdale, Fuller and Paymaster deposits, where the first three are fully owned and Paymaster is a joint venture with Newmont Corporation (61% McEwen Mining - 39% Newmont).
+Further to the west, the Fox Complex includes the Lexam properties, with the Buffalo Ankerite, Davidson-Tisdale, Fuller and Paymaster deposits, where the first three are fully owned and Paymaster is a joint venture with Newmont Corporation (61% McEwen - 39% Discovery Silver).
 As historic producers, the most prominent of the Lexam cluster are Buffalo Ankerite and Paymaster.
-Buffalo Ankerite produced 1.02 million ounces of gold at an average recovered grade of 6.5 grams per tonne from 1925 to 1953, and Paymaster produced 1.2 million ounces of gold at 7.2 grams per tonne from 1915 to 1966, bringing the combined production at the Fox Complex to 3.3 million ounces of gold.
+Buffalo Ankerite produced 1.02 million ounces of gold at an average recovered grade of 6.5 grams per tonne from 1925 to 1953, and Paymaster produced 1.2 million ounces of gold at 7.2 grams per tonne from 1915 to 1966, bringing the combined production at the Fox Complex to 3.4 million ounces of gold.

-1915 - 2021
+1915 - 2024

 Fox Complex Production